neobay991/bank-tech-test/README.md

 Features not implemented
 -------
 ```
-* Printing the account statement can be extracted into its own Class
 * Withdrawal of money must take a negative number
-* Customer deposits and withdrawals are stored in the same array, in the future it may be worth separating these
 * Consider allowing customer deposits and withdrawals to take a date argument (currently the date is taken at the time of the deposit and/or withdrawal)
 * Prevent the customer to withdraw more money than their balance
 * Create a front end for the app